CUBRID/cubrid-manual/en/admin/config.rst

 **MAX_STRING_LENGTH**

-	**MAX_STRING_LENGTH** is a parameter used to configure the maximum string length for bit, varbit, char, varchar, nchar, nchar varying data types.
+	**MAX_STRING_LENGTH** is a parameter used to configure the maximum string length for BIT, VARBIT, CHAR and VARCHAR data types.
 If the value is **-1**, which is the default value, the length defined in the database is used.
 If the value is **100**, the value acts like 100 being applied even when a certain attribute is defined as varchar(1000).

 **PREFERRED_HOSTS**